2009 Mitsubishi Outlander

 Competitive performance, fuel economy, and interior space along with aggressive pricing make the Mitsubishi Outlander a compelling SUV.

-The side view shows a sleeker, rounder shape than that of the pre-2007 model.
-Deeply creased fender blisters outline circular wheel wells, which are better filled by the 18-inch wheels than by the 16-inchers.
+The side view shows a sleek, rounded shape with deeply creased fender blisters that outline circular wheel wells, which are better filled by the 18-inch wheels than by the 16-inchers.
 The side glass tapers toward the back end, playing to the wedge look and ending in a substantial, sharply angular D-pillar.
 Front and rear bumpers flow seamlessly into their respective quarter panels.
 Easy-to-grip door handles sit atop full-round indents.

 The sides of the Outlander bend inward toward the top, adding a distinctively aero-look to an otherwise mostly boxy shape when viewed from behind.
 Many of the seams and lines draw the eye to the Mitsubishi trademark centered in the lift gate.
 The spoiler topping the backlight extends directly from the roof.